unik-name/help-unikname/docs/3-unikname-connect/howto-get-unikname-connect-credentials.md

 ![install-unikname-connect-step](./images/install-unikname-connect-step4.png)

-Your credentials are composed of a `business account id` and an `api secret key`.
+Your credentials are composed of a `Unikname-Connect account id` and an `api secret key`.
 These credentials are required to setup your website with the Unikname Connect plugin or with any other integration mode.
 Here we explain how to get them.

 :::warning Prerequisites
 :heavy_check_mark: You've created your @unikname ID of type organization and linked it to the domain name of your website (step 2)